sdhmh/smart_assessments_solver/README.md

 # Smart Assessments Solver
 > # ⚠️ *DISCLAIMER:* This script is intended for educational purposes only.
 We are not responsible for any harm or damages caused by this script.
 Use at your own risk.

+> ## The script won't necessarily work in real life
+In order to protect the abuse of this script, we didn't add the critical parts (such as Selenium Selectors) in the scripts.
+The script still has the same effect as it had before (a perfect thing to learn from)
 ## How to setup on your PC

 First of all, clone this repo to your computer: